 Please note: Students who receive funds from Research Data Collection Scheme (above) are not entitled to support from this fund.

-- Download the School Languages and Linguistics Research and Graduate Studies (RAGS) Funding Scheme application form (45kb Word docx).
+- Complete the application form.
 Complete form; attach the required supporting documentation; ask your supervisor to comment and endorse the application

 - If this is your first research funding payment, or if your address or banking details have changed since the last payment, complete an application for student supplier form (195kb Word doc)

 - If applying for GRATS, PhD Fieldwork Grant Scheme, or other schemes, please ensure you have completed the associated Faculty application forms and relevant leave forms via the Student portal